What is it like to work with you?

 I DO NOT:

-- Diagnose or treat conditions
+- Diagnose or treat any conditions

 What is your stance on medication?